mpiorowski/rusve/README.md

 Try to create hundres of notes and You will see the diffrence :)

-- Files send as bytes, on development environment they are stored in /files folder, on production environment in Google Cloud Storage.
+- Files send as bytes, on development environment they are stored in /files folder, on production environment in Fly.io volumes.
 Client send base64 string to Node server using SvelteKit api, which then creates a file and respond with a download header.

 ## Dev deployment